harism/android-pagecurl/README.md

 NOTE
 ====

 As of this commit all "pages" will be 2-sided.
-Meaning indices { 0, 2, 4, 6, ...}
+Meaning bitmap indices { 0, 2, 4, 6, ...}
 are front-facing and { 1, 3, 5, 7, ...} back-facing ones.
 This happens when page is on right side.
 On left side page is "flipped over" similarly as a page does on a regular book.
+From BitmapProvider point of view this doesn't cause you any additional work though but should be automatically handled for you.

-Here's an example video from cags12 showing 2-sided page support in landscape mode;
+Here's an example video from [cags12](https://github.com/cags12) showing 2-sided page support in landscape mode;

 [http://www.youtube.com/watch?v=iwu7P5PCpsw]

 Introduction